kolpinghaus-reutlingen/kolpinghaus-reutlingen.de/index.en.md

 ---
 <br>
 The Kolping House in Reutlingen offers low-cost accommodation for young people.
-Our offer is aimed at apprentice, students, trainee teachers, master students and young employees.
+Our offer is aimed at apprentice, students, master students and young employees.

 ---